Legal Services For Families In Lake County With Questions About Child Custody, Child Support and Visitation

-- As one of the best family law firms in Lake County, our award-winning lawyers have years of knowledge regarding the child support, child custody, and visitation laws in Indiana.
+- Attorney Glade strives to create one of the best family law firms in Lake County and has developed years of knowledge and experience regarding the child support, child custody, and visitation laws in Indiana.

-- The Law Office of Julie R. Glade, RN, JD is known as a top law firm with some of the most honest yet aggressive attorneys throughout the city of Merrillville.
+- The goal of The Law Office of Julie R. Glade, RN, JD is to become a top law firm with an honest yet aggressive approach for protecting the rights of its clients throughout the city of Merrillville.

 Child custody disputes are highly emotional because they may impact on the essence of the parent-child relationship, and conflicts about child support and parenting time (visitation) can also be stressful.
 As your child support lawyer and advocate, my aim is to help you reach your goal in the most effective way possible, whether by a negotiated parenting agreement or by litigation in court.
 Many times, a negotiated agreement may be less costly, both emotionally and financially, and can reduce the effects of a custody battle on your children.
 I draw on my training as a mediator in family law cases and my experience as a mental health counselor and nurse to assist my clients in negotiating these important matters that so significantly affect the welfare of children.

 I’m Julie R. Glade, a top family law and child support attorney in Merrillville, Indiana.
 There are situations in family law when mediation or a negotiated settlement just won’t resolve the conflicts.
 In those cases, parties must take the dispute to court and let the judge decide the issues.
 I stand ready to advocate on your behalf and to assert your rights and your position in court when litigation becomes the necessary avenue to finalize your case.